Magento base theme plays an important role in the market nowadays, have you ever wonder which theme should you choose for the first start?

-As we have known, Luma and Blank are made for demonstration purposes.
+As we have known, Luma and Blank are the Magento base theme made for demonstration purposes.

 In Magento 2 Enterprise Edition, you might receive support from Magento.

 So that’s all we cover in today’s article.
-By now we hope that you have a decent understanding of like and the not-alike of two Magento 2 default themes.
+By now we hope that you have a decent understanding of like and the not-alike of the Magento base theme.